2010 FIFA World Cup final: Extra time

 The Netherlands made a substitution in the 105th minute, bringing on Edson Braafheid for van Bronckhorst.
 After the extra-time interval, Spain substituted Fernando Torres for Villa.
 Braafheid made his first touch when defending a Xavi cross, the ball bouncing off the top of his head and into Stekelenburg's arms after he had turned away from it.
 Xavi then found Iniesta on the left of the field, but his attempted run into the penalty area was stopped when he was brought down by Heitinga.
 The referee gave Heitinga a second booking, which resulted in him being sent off, the fifth player to be dismissed in a World Cup final.
 Another booking followed for van der Wiel on 111 minutes when he fouled Iniesta, and Stekelenburg punched the ball clear from the resulting free kick before Navas hit a shot which went high into the stand behind the goal.
 On 115 minutes, the Netherlands won a free kick when Pique fouled Elia, which was taken by Sneijder.
 It deflected off the Spanish wall and Casillas fingertipped it behind, but the referee gave a goal kick instead of a corner.
 Spain then broke upfield through Torres, who passed into the centre where the ball bounced off a Netherlands defender.
 Fàbregas retrieved it and passed to Iniesta who was in space on the right-hand side of the penalty area.
-He took one touch before striking the ball past Stekelenburg into the corner of the goal to give Spain the lead four minutes before the end.
+He took one touch with his right foot before striking the ball with his right foot on the half-volley past Stekelenburg into the left corner of the goal to give Spain the lead four minutes before the end.
 The Netherlands' players complained to the assistant referee about both the corner decision and what they believed was a foul on Elia that was not given.
 Mathijsen received a booking for throwing the ball into the pitch in anger while Iniesta was also booked for removing his shirt while celebrating his goal.
-Xavi was booked on 120 minutes for kicking the ball away and Alonso went down in injury time with a hamstring issue but Spain held on to win the game 1–0 and win their first World Cup.
+Xavi was booked on 120 minutes for kicking the ball away and Torres went down in injury time with a hamstring issue but Spain held on to win the game 1–0 and win their first (and only) World Cup.